Survey Vs Questionnaire – What’s the Difference?

 Ok, so we’ve covered the basics, let’s drill a little deeper into the differences between the two methods.
 This will make it easier for you to choose the right type for the goals you want to achieve.

 Here’s the best way to think about a questionnaire: it’s a simple collection tool.
-A list of questions, online or in written form, created to gather information from respondents.
+A list of questions that are created to gather information from respondents.
 There are no sample groups or segmentations involved.

 A survey, on the other hand, goes deeper in order to offer a broader conclusion.
 It’s more about analyzing trends and respondent behavior.
 And it’s based on a preselected group of people who represent a larger audience – a sample group.